mautic/user-documentation/docs/contacts/import_contacts.rst

 * when it was created
 * when the background job (System) last updated the statistics

 There is also a toggle switch which enables you to :ref:`stop and start<starting and stopping imports>` queued or **In Progress** imports.
-In the Mautic UI, publishing and unpublishing items are accomplished using this switch.
+In the Mautic user interface, publishing and unpublishing items are accomplished using this switch.

 Import job status
 =================